Play this article via Text To Speech

 Used to refer to an item that is profitable that you might be able to find in nearby stores.
 To be alert or attentive when watching or searching for something or someone.

 BOPIS – Buy Online Pick Up In Store

-An ecommerce term referring to the shopping model where consumers buy the items online to be picked up at a retail location, rather than getting delivered.
+An ecommerce term that refers to the shopping model where consumers buy the items online to be picked up at a retail location, rather than getting delivered.

 BSR – Best Seller Rank

 Also referred to as sales rank.
 A ranking score which gives an idea of how well an item is selling in relation to others.
-The order and ranking of a product in the category where it is listed.
-This rank is updated hourly and considers recent and past sales history.
+Order and ranking of a product in its listed category.
+Rank updates hourly and considers recent and past sales history.
 For new products, the rank will be “None.”